Ireland - Digital Skills and Jobs Coalition

 The Irish Digital Skills and Jobs Coalition was established in April 2017 as an association-led, multi-stakeholder initiative bringing together 50 partners from academia and education, industry, the public and not-for-profit sector.
 The primary objectives of the Coalition is to strengthen the workforce and enhance digital inclusion of all citizens, with a special focus on the digital skills of younger adults in the context of a modernised education system.

-Under a Steering Committee, the partners set several priorities, such as promoting a modern approach to teaching, upskilling the labour force, promoting professions in the information and communication technology sector (ICT) as a career choice, identifying obstacles to developing digital skills, as well as raising public and employers’ awareness of digital upskilling.
+Coordinated by the Irish Computer Society, the partners set several priorities, such as promoting a modern approach to teaching, upskilling the labour force, promoting professions in the information and communication technology sector (ICT) as a career choice, identifying obstacles to developing digital skills, as well as raising public and employers’ awareness of digital upskilling.

 National coalition details